-- 6.12 Corporate governance for internal controls As noted in National Policy 58-201 Corporate Governance Guidelines, the board of directors of an issuer is encouraged to consider adopting a written mandate to explicitly acknowledge responsibility for the stewardship of the issuer, including responsibility for internal control and management information systems.
-Issuers shouldmight wish to consider this guideline in developing their ICFR. - 6.13 Maintaining design Following their initial development and implementation of DC&P and ICFR, and prior to certifying design each quarter, certifying officers should consider the following: - (a) whether the issuer faces any new risks and whether each design continues to provide a sufficient basis for the representations about reasonable assurance required in paragraph 5 of the certificates; - (b) the scope and quality of ongoing monitoring of DC&P and ICFR, including the extent, nature and frequency of reporting the results from the ongoing monitoring of DC&P and ICFR to the appropriate levels of management; - (c) the work of the issuer's internal audit function; - (d) communication, if any, with the issuer's auditors in connection with an audit of financial statements; and - (e) the incidence of weaknesses in DC&P or reportable deficiencies material weaknesses in ICFR that have been identified at any time during the financial year. - 6.14 Efficiency and effectiveness In addition to the considerations set out in this Part that will assist certifying officers in appropriately designing DC&P and ICFR, other steps that certifying officers could take to enhance the efficiency and effectiveness of the designs are: - (a) embedding DC&P and ICFR in the issuer's business processes; - (b) implementing consistent policies and procedures and issuer-wide programs at all locations and business units; - (c) including processes to ensure that DC&P and ICFR are modified to adapt to any changes in business environment; and
+- (1) Venture issuers In designing ICFR, most venture issuers will be able to address the challenges described in section 6.10 of the Policy.
+However, some smaller venture issuers with few employees and limited financial resources might be unable to remediate a reportable deficiency relating to design without (i) incurring significant additional costs, (ii) hiring additional employees, or (iii) restructuring the board of directors and audit committee.
+In these circumstances, the venture issuer may rely on the ICFR design accommodation in section 2.2 of the Instrument provided it includes the disclosure in its MD&A that is required by subsection 2.2(b) of the Instrument.
+Section 8.7 of the Policy discusses the disclosure for venture issuers using the ICFR design accommodation. - (2) Non-venture issuers Although only venture issuers may rely on the ICFR design accommodation in section 2.2 of the Instrument, a reporting issuer that is not a venture issuer may apply for relief from the securities regulatory authorities if it believes that it has a reportable deficiency relating to design that it cannot remediate without (i) incurring significant additional costs, (ii) hiring additional employees or (iii) restructuring the board of directors and audit committee. - 6.12 Corporate governance for internal controls As noted in National Policy 58-201 Corporate Governance Guidelines, the board of directors of an issuer is encouraged to consider adopting a written mandate to explicitly acknowledge responsibility for the stewardship of the issuer, including responsibility for internal control and management information systems.
+Issuers should consider this guideline in developing their ICFR. - 6.13 Maintaining design Following their initial development and implementation of DC&P and ICFR, and prior to certifying design each quarter, certifying officers should consider the following: - (a) whether the issuer faces any new risks and whether each design continues to provide a sufficient basis for the representations about reasonable assurance required in paragraph 5 of the certificates: - (b) the scope and quality of ongoing monitoring of DC&P and ICFR, including the extent, nature and frequency of reporting the results from the ongoing monitoring of DC&P and ICFR to the appropriate levels of management; - (c) the work of the issuer's internal audit function; - (d) communication, if any, with the issuer's auditors in connection with an audit of financial statements; and

-(d) including procedures for reporting immediately to the appropriate levels of management any identified issues with DC&P and ICFR together with details of any action being undertaken or proposed to be undertaken to address such issues.
+- (e) the incidence of weaknesses in DC&P or reportable deficiencies in ICFR that have been identified at any time during the financial year. - 6.14 Efficiency and effectiveness In addition to the considerations set out in this Part that will assist certifying officers in appropriately designing DC&P and ICFR, other steps that certifying officers could take to enhance the efficiency and effectiveness of the designs are: - (a) embedding DC&P and ICFR in the issuer's business processes; - (b) implementing consistent policies and procedures and issuer-wide programs at all locations and business units: - (c) including processes to ensure that DC&P and ICFR are modified to adapt to any changes in business environment; and - (d) including procedures for reporting immediately to the appropriate levels of management any identified issues with DC&P and ICFR together with details of any action being undertaken or proposed to be undertaken to address such issues.